Energy Industry: 2017 Atlantic Hurricane Season

 Introduction:

 The 2017 Atlantic hurricane season is quickly approaching.
 Hurricanes can cause serious damage to energy infrastructure.
-This article explores hurricane basics, frequency, historical disruptions, and projections for this season.
+This article explores hurricane basics, frequency, historical disruptions and projections for this season.

-Atlantic Hurricane Season Background & Implications:
+Atlantic Hurricane Season Background and Implications:

 Hurricanes form over warm ocean waters.
 Their source of energy is rising warm, moist air above the ocean.
 Hurricanes are categorized by their wind speed.
-The potential storm surge a hurricane will create upon reaching land is correlated to the hurricane intensity:
+The potential storm surge a hurricane will create upon reaching land is correlated to the hurricane intensity.

 Source: South Carolina Department of Health and Environmental Control